sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 disadvantage cards.
 This means you flip **3 cards in total** and take the **best** or **worst**, respectively.

-No flip may use more than 3 cards in total, so adding advantage cards past 2 is just ignored.
+No flip may use more than 3 cards in total, so adding advantage cards beyond 2 is just ignored.

 Sometimes there's a situation where you are instructed to both "flip with advantage" and "flip with disadvantage".